 - Registers of Scotland provides data on residential property sales for the Scotland element of the UK HPI.
 Separate HPI releases are also published by HM Land Registry and Land & Property Services Northern Ireland, which focus on the figures for England and Wales and for Northern Ireland.
 The Office for National Statistics also publishes a monthly HPI statistical bulletin with commentary on the whole of the UK.

 - Details of all of our property statistics releases and future publication dates are available on our website.
 A comparison guide comparing the different house price index measures that are published in the UK is also available.

-- Information on individual property purchase prices is available for free via our ScotLIS service.
+- Information on individual property purchase prices is available for free from our ScotLIS service.

-- Sign up for our data stats alert service.
+- Join our mailing list for our data stats alert service.

 - All average prices reported from the UK HPI are geometric means, which will typically be closer to the median than the arithmetic mean.↩

-- Comparison between the latest provisional estimate for November 2020 with the original provisional estimate for November 2019 as recorded before final figures available.
-The final revised volume of sales in November 2019 was 9,990 an annual increase of 18.5 per cent in November 2020.
-However, the sales volume for November 2020 is still subject to revision.↩
+- Comparison between the latest provisional estimate for November 2021 with the original provisional estimate for November 2020 and November 2019 as recorded before final figures available.
+The final revised volume of sales in November 2020 was 12,445 an annual decrease of 24.0% in November 2021.
+However, the sales volume for November 2021 is still subject to revision.↩

-- Shetland Islands increased by 14.2 per cent.
-Local authority areas where sales volumes within the 12 months to November 2020 represent less than 1.0 per cent of the all Scotland sales volume are excluded from the figures used for highlighting purposes due to the volatility of the market in these areas.↩
+- Orkney Islands increased by 16.3%.
+Local authority areas where sales volumes within the 12 months to November 2021 represent less than 1.0 % of all Scotland sales volume, are excluded from the figures used for highlighting purposes due to the volatility of the market in these areas.↩